dEdge-project/Community/README.md

 # Community
-blocz community and ecosystem channels, discussion forums, and more
+blocz community ethos, channels, discussion forums, and more..